crsuzh/SwissRN/content/stakeholders/index.md

 Stakeholders who support the SwissRN form the Stakeholder Engagement Group with the goal of

-* alignining SwissRN activity with the strategy and activity of the stakeholders
+* aligning SwissRN activity with the strategy and activity of the stakeholders
 * allowing the exchange of ideas
 * facilitating feedback on new stakeholder initiatives